 - Will you oppose or support legislation that would increase the overall number of guest workers admitted each year to the U.S.?

 McDaniel’s answer to each question

-Paul Nachman [email him] is a retired physicist and immigration sanity activist in Bozeman, MT.
+So there you have it.
+VDARE.com reports.
+Mississippi’s Republican primary voters get to decide.Paul Nachman [email him] is a retired physicist and immigration sanity activist in Bozeman, MT.